Top Tips for Driving to the Alps

 Eye spy isn’t all that exciting on the autoroutes but audiobooks, lengthy playlists, podcasts are all fantastic ways to pass the time, and you can download films and games onto ipads and phones (don’t forget chargers!)

-And finally, normal rules on screen time and sweet intake definitely have to be relaxed for the journey!
+And finally, it could be wise to pre-empt that normal rules on screen time and sweet intake can be relaxed for the journey!

 We’re here to help!